LispCookbook/cl-cookbook/emacs-ide.md

-**Note**: [Portacle](https://shinmera.github.io/portacle/) is a portable and multiplatform CL development environment, a straightforward way to get going.
+**Note**: [Portacle](https://shinmera.github.io/portacle/) is a portable and multi-platform CL development environment, a straightforward way to get going.